 If you are the web designer, you make decisions about the website.
 You are empowered to make decisions and accountable for the outcomes of those decisions.
 You are responsible for engaging with the people who will be most affected by that decision.
 You use their feedback to make your plan better and more complete.

 In other words, the organization believes and trusts that the person closest to an issue is best equipped to solve it.
-The organization believes people will be more motivated and productive when they have the freedom and autonomy to come up with their own solutions.
+The organization believes people will be more motivated and productive when they have the autonomy to come up with and implement their own solutions.
 Each person acts as a sensor – deeply understanding and “owning” specific issues within the organization and finding creative responses to them.